LostArtefacts/TRX/docs/tr1/COMMANDS.md

 - `/demo`
   `/demo {num}`
-  Starts the specified demo.
+  Starts the specified demo, starting at 1.
 If no number is chosen, the demos will cycle.

 - `/title`
   Exits the game to main screen.